 Station Service Rate in Start Cost Calculation (1:30 – 2:00)

 Jennifer Warner-Freeman, PJM, will present education for the Station Service Rate in Start Cost Calculation.

-Jeffery Whitehead, GT Power Group, will present a package proposal for the Station Service Rate in Start Cost Calculation.
+Nicole Scott, PJM, will ask the committee for any proposed packages for the Station Service Rate in Start Cost Calculation.